strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/databases/mongodb.md

 3. Get the mongod process running in order to connect and use MongoDB:

-For macOS running Intel processors:
+For macOS running on Intel processors:

 ```bash
 mongod --config /usr/local/etc/mongod.conf